mtabbal/workflow-aspnet-webform-view.and.data.api/README.md

 ##Setup/Usage Instructions

 * Get your consumer key and secret key from http://developer.autodesk.com
-* Set the API keys in the SecretConstants.cs file
+* Set the API keys in the web.config file
-* Change the bucket name for uploading files
+* Change the bucket name for uploading files, bucket name should only includes charactors in lower case and underscore(_).

 ## License